What is ReMBC

 Rural eMentoring BC connects rural high school students to post-secondary Health Sciences students across the province. eMentees and eMentors come together on our MentorCity platform to discuss current high school and future post-secondary opportunities.
 Over the course of one academic semester, eMentors and eMentees engage with a semi-structured online curriculum called “Personal Quest”.
 The Quest is divided into activities comprised of videos, games, and readings.
 All communication between eMentors and eMentees takes place on our platform.

-eMentees are youth in grades 10 – 12 living and studying in rural BC communities.
+eMentees are youth in grades 8–12 living and studying in rural BC communities.
 Youth join the program because they’re already interested in Health Sciences, as a part of a class, or participating in other youth programming.
+Their interests in Health Sciences and post-secondary vary.
 We pair eMentees and eMentors based on their personal and career goals as well as entry an interview and survey.